International and Development

 The mission of the International and Development Commission is to support schools of engineering in their international development, to guide them in terms of strategic orientations and practical decisions.
 The Commission provides a forum in which its members can exchange experiences and benefit from shared reflection about such topics as the opening of campuses abroad or the evolution of legislation on foreign students’ welcoming and French students’ mobility.

 The International and Development Commission also aims at building strong relationships with professionals.
 The French schools of engineering identity is indeed based on a close collaboration with companies.
 As an institutional player, the CDEFI must reinforce this tie by developing its relations with professional organizations.

-The priority topics of the International and Development Commission
+of the International and Development Commission

 The “FITEC” mobility programs and the other international programs